 How can we combat the concerns?
 AI…it’s about time.

-Despite the concern about the enterprise cloud increasing complexity, most CIOs said their businesses have adopted several different cloud technologies in the last twelve months; microservices, private cloud, containers and serverless computing amongst the most adopted.
+Despite the concern about the cloud increasing complexity, most CIOs said their businesses have adopted several different cloud technologies in the last twelve months; microservices, private cloud, containers and serverless computing amongst the most adopted.
 What’s more surprising is, this is set to increase over the next year – despite the impact CIOs already say it has on performance and the other concerns they hold.

 So surely, it’s not all complexity.
 In fact, what I say to most organizations I talk to is this presents them with an opportunity – and one the majority of CIOs have seen.

 Our research revealed that many organizations – 88% of CIOs to be precise – believe that the use of artificial intelligence (AI) will be paramount to IT’s ability to overcome this increasing complexity, and management of IT performance problems.